jemish-169/Mausam/README.md

 # Weather App

 This is a simple weather app that displays the current weather conditions and forecast for the next three days.
-The app uses the WeatherAPI API to get the weather data, and it is implemented using Retrofit.
+The app uses the WeatherAPI API to gather Aastronomy, Weather and Forecast information.

 ## App Features :
 - **Weather & Forecast** - Displays the current weather conditions and forecast for the next three days